bageera/rundeck-team-webhook/README.md

-rundeck-slack-incoming-webhook-plugin
+rundeck-team-incoming-webhook-plugin
 ======================

-Sends rundeck notification messages to a slack channel.
+Sends rundeck notification messages to a teams channel.
 This plugin  is based on [rundeck-slack-plugin](https://github.com/bitplaces/rundeck-slack-plugin)(based on run-hipchat-plugin).

 Installation Instructions
 -------------------------